Sugar And Metabolic Health: Understanding Risk Factors

 • Flavored and sweetened dairy products.

-• Beverages including sodas, juices, specialty coffee drinks, cocktails (and mocktails).
+• Beverages include sodas, juices, specialty coffee drinks, and cocktails (and mocktails).

 Anytime a sweetening agent is added to food or drink, it’s classified as an added sugar.
 Popular examples include high fructose corn syrup, white and brown sugar, maple syrup, and molasses.
-Be wary of these types of ingredients because it could be a sign that the product is going to push you beyond your daily sugar recommendations.
+Be wary of these ingredients because it could be a sign that the product will push you beyond your daily sugar recommendations.

 Do Our Bodies Need Sugar?

 After digesting a carbohydrate, 80% of the finished molecules will be sugar (scientifically known as glucose).
-In this small form, the sugar molecules can easily travel throughout the body.1
+In this small form, the sugar molecules can easily travel throughout the body.
+During physical activity, your body can also use sugar for quick energy.1

 The glucose molecules need to be available in abundance because they are involved with several life-supporting tasks in the body, including supplying your brain with consistent energy to function.2